 - 711.1 A double-faced card has a Magic card face on each side rather than a Magic card face on one side and a Magic card back on the other.
 Each face may have abilities that allow the card to “transform,” or turn over to its other face.
 Tokens and cards with a Magic card back can’t transform.
 (See rule 701.27, “Transform.”)

 - 711.1a A double-faced card’s front face is marked by a front-face symbol in its upper left corner.
 On Magic Origins and Core Set 2019 double-faced cards, the front-face symbol is a modified Planeswalker icon.
 On cards in the Innistrad block and Shadows over Innistrad set, as well as on Ulrich of the Krallenhorde in the Eldritch Moon set, the front-face symbol is a sun.
 On other Eldritch Moon double-faced cards, the front-face symbol is a full moon.
-On Ixalan cards, the front-face symbol is a compass rose.
+On Ixalan and Rivals of Ixalan cards, the front-face symbol is a compass rose.

 - 711.1b A double-faced card’s back face is marked by a back-face symbol in its upper left corner.
 On Magic Origins and Core Set 2019 double-faced cards, the back-face symbol is a full Planeswalker icon.
 On cards in the Innistrad block and Shadows over Innistrad set, as well as on Ulrich, Uncontested Alpha in the Eldritch Moon set, the back-face symbol is a crescent moon.
 On other Eldritch Moon double-faced cards, the back-face symbol is a stylized image of Emrakul.
-On Ixalan cards, the back-face symbol is a land icon.
+On Ixalan and Rivals of Ixalan cards, the back-face symbol is a land icon.

 - 711.1c If the back face of a double-faced card is a creature, the front face of that card will have the back face’s power and toughness printed in gray above the power and toughness box.
 This is reminder text and has no effect on game play.